 Having your New York estate lawyer get a release form beneficiaries is especially crucial when the transaction in question involves the executor personally, such as when the transaction is between the estate and the executor or the executor derives some sort of benefit from the transaction.
 For example, if the executor is transferring a share of the decedent’s business, house, or other property to themselves, the executor should obtain a written release from the beneficiaries, or at least get them to approve it in writing, in order to avoid the possibility of being sued.
 Transferring assets to yourself often triggers feelings of inequity in beneficiaries, so it is important to communicate with them, explain that they are still getting a fair share of the estate, and that they are actually getting more money than they would have if not for you buying them out because of cost savings on transaction costs such as paying a broker.
 It is important that there is a feeling that the executor fulfilled his responsibilities to the beneficiaries.

 The most crucial release that an executor can get from the beneficiaries is at the end of the estate.
 Once the assets are collected or sold and the debts are paid out, and it’s time for the executor or administrator of a New York estate to disburse the funds to the beneficiaries.
 But before the executor does that, it is important to get the release from the beneficiaries that states that they are satisfied with what they are getting and are never going to sue the executor.
 The best release comes with an informal accounting, which provides a summary of what property went into the estates, what the expenses were, and what is the share of inheritance for each beneficiary.

-To sum up, the executor does not have to seek the beneficiaries approval, but in many cases it is better to do so before the transaction rather than to be sued by the beneficiaries later.
+Can the executor sell property without all the beneficiaries approving?
+Can the executor sell the house?
+Does the executor have the final say? – The executor does not have to seek the beneficiaries approval, but in many cases it is better to do so before the transaction rather than to be sued by the beneficiaries later.